 Registration and payment can be completed online, by phone at 906-487-2073, or at the SDC Ticket Office.
 A parent or guardian must sign a waiver of liability and concussion awareness form prior to participation.
-You will receive an admission ticket to present to your instructor on the first day of class.

 Knowing how to swim is an essential safety skill for kids of all ages, especially with all of our area lakes.
 Besides that—it’s tons of fun!
 It’s never too early to start—we offer classes for babies and toddlers (attended with parents), preschoolers, and six levels for youth and adults.
+Class size is limited.

 - Level 1, Introduction to Water Skills—Learn safe entries and exits from the water, bobbing, life jacket use, and how to get help.
 Also learn (with minimal support) rollovers, bubble blowing, combined arm and leg action, front and back glides, floats, and treading water.